wuyang1002431655/tango_with_django_19/manuscript/chapter5-database-setup.md

 Before we get started, let's go over the data requirements for the Rango app that we are developing.
 Full requirements for the application are [provided in detail earlier on](#overview-er), but to refresh your memory, let's quickly summarise our client's requirements.

 * Rango is a essentially a *web page directory* - a site containing links to other websites.
 * There are a number of different *webpage categories* with each category housing a number of links.
 [We assumed in the overview chapter](#overview-er) that this is a one-to-many relationship.
-Check out the [Entity Relationship Diagram below](#fig-rango-erd-repeat).
+Check out the [Entity Relationship diagram below](#fig-rango-erd-repeat).
 * A category has a name, a number of visits, and a number of likes.
 * A page refers to a category, has a title, URL and a number of views.